dgryski/go-perfbook/performance.md

 Cache common cases: Your cache doesn't even need to be huge.
-  Optimized a log processing script to cache the previous time passed to time.parse() for significant speedup But beware cache invalidatation, thread issues, etc
+  Optimized a log processing script to cache the previous time passed to time.parse() for significant speedup But beware cache invalidation, thread issues, etc

 ## Basics